kubco2/give-a-chance-ruby/README.md

 	* this field displays current tags as string (separated by ",")
 	* user input is separated by "," or " "(white space) and stripped ("ahoj, ako sa mas" becomes tags: ['ahoj', 'ako', 'sa', 'mas'])
 * text area - body - element_id="post_body"

+Return full error messages
+Validate that post has at least one tag, if not, display error message "**must have at least one tag**"

 ### Post delete
 on post deletion all unused tags are removed (tags that has no posts left)